-St. Martin’s Dome
+Visiting St. Martin’s Dome

-Situated on the edge of the Old Town, St. Martin’s Cathedral is Bratislava’s foremost Gothic structure.
-The church, originally built in the 13th century in the Romanesque style, was replaced by a 3-nave Gothic Dome in the late 14th century.
-The cathedral was actually built into the town’s outer walls as part of its fortification.
+The three-nave Gothic church was constructed on the site of the original Romanesque church.
+The construction began in the early 14th century and was consecrated in 1452.
+Situated on the outskirts of the Old Town, St. Martin’s Cathedral stands as Bratislava’s most prominent Gothic landmark.
+Originally built in the 13th century in the Romanesque style, the church was later replaced by a three-nave Gothic cathedral in the late 14th century.
+The cathedral was integrated into the town’s outer walls, serving as a part of its fortifications.

-Visit the Capuchin Church
+Stop at the Capuchin Church

 Visit Bratislava Castle ( Hrad Castle )

 Nestled atop the picturesque Little Carpathians hills, Bratislava Castle, also known as Hrad, reigns majestically, offering a commanding view of the city below.
 With its historical significance as the coronation city of Hungarian kings for three centuries, stepping inside this castle is like stepping into a realm of regal grandeur.
 Immerse yourself in the captivating museums within its walls, and don’t forget to savor the panoramic vistas that unveil the breathtaking beauty of the cityscape.
 A visit to Bratislava Castle is an unforgettable journey through time and a feast for the senses.